Dibello80/BackToTheQuiz/README.md

 When the "Start Quiz" button is clicked the theme song starts and window will pop up explaing to the user the main rules of the quiz (5 rules).<br>
 In this rules window we have two buttons (Exit Quiz and Continue).<br>
 if "Exit Quiz" button is clicked the app will go back to the starting point and the music will stop instead if the "Continue" button is cliked the the Quiz game starts.<br>
 When the Quiz starts you will have 60 seconds to answer a set of 5 questions.
-Each question has 4 different answers and only one is correct. <br>
+Each question has 4 different answers and only one is correct.
 After you answer a question you must click the "Next" button to go to the next question.  <br>
 Once you select your answer it can't be undone and if the answer is correct the box will turn green. <br>
 In the situation where the answer is wrong then the box will turn red, the app will also show you the correct answer that will turn green and you will also loose 6 seconds from the countdown timer.<br>